 The workshop is recommended for high school students, but may also be suitable for some grade 7 and 8 classes.
 School groups from all disciplines are welcome: Music, Drama, Dance, Visual Arts, History, Social Studies and Career Planning.

-Students and teachers arrive at the Elgin Theatre rehearsal space at 9:00 am, and participate in a fun-filled day of workshops and discussions about Baroque opera, ballet and performance.
+Students and teachers arrive at the Elgin Theatre rehearsal space at 9:00 am in the morning, and participate in a fun-filled day of workshops and discussions about Baroque opera, ballet and performance.

 The History of Opera Atelier